doublep/logview/README.md

 If it succeeds in guessing, you will see major mode specifed as ‘Logview/...’ in the modeline, where the second part is the submode name.

-In case it fails, you will see it complain in the echo area and the buffer will not be highlighted.
+In case it fails, you will see it complain in the echo area.
+The buffer will also not be highlighted or switched to read-only mode, so you will be able to edit it.

 #### What to do if Logview mode fails to guess format

-Currently your only option is to customize the mode.
-You will want to add some entries to either ‘Additional Level Mappings’, ‘Additional Submodes’, ‘Additional Timestamp Formats’, or maybe to all three.
+Currently your only option is to customize the mode.  `C-c C-s` will show you only those options that are relevant to submode guessing.
+You will need to customize at least one of those, or maybe all three.

-All these variables are well-documented in customization interface.
+All the variables are well-documented in customization interface.

+If you think your log format is standard enough, you can open an issue and request format addition to the list of mode built-ins.

 ### Commands